NathanKr/typescript-json-schema-playground/README.md

 <h2>Motivation</h2>
 Experiment with typescript-json-schema to create a JSON schema.
-JSON schema validator like ajv uses JSON schema to dynamically validate an interface-based js object in the following use cases
+JSON schema validator like ajv uses JSON schema to dynamically type check \ validate an interface-based js object in the following use cases

 <ul>
 <li>a request object in an express server</li>